Public speaking tips:

 1. Read a passage first with the focus on speaking with passion/feeling.
 The more you do this, the more such tones will be reflected in your speech.

-A. Watch passionate/emotional speeches online or audio deliveries.
+A. Watch passionate/emotional speeches online or listen to audio deliveries.

-You can do this on YouTube by googling said themes or by watching/listening to such content from the brotherhood.
+You can do this on YouTube by googling said themes or by watching/listening to such content from preachers in the brotherhood.

 You can even even practice speaking the words along with the audio/video to help train the mind to speak in the verbal patterns you are hearing.